eleramp/benchmark-grasping/README.md

 # benchmark-grasping

-This repository contains a framework to benchmark different robotic grasp planning algorithms with the [Franka Emika Panda](https://www.franka.de/) under a common interface.
+This repository contains a framework to benchmark different robotic grasp planning algorithms with a robotic manipulator under a common interface.
 It is designed to work with both a simulated and a real robot.

 It is composed of 3 main modules:
 - [benchmark_grasping](./benchmark_grasping): a python package that provides the base interface for the grasp planners and a class for each supported algorithm.
 - [benchmark_grasping_ros](./benchmark_grasping_ros): a ROS-based framework that allows to benchmark the grasp planners on the robotic platform.
-- [docker](./docker): a collection of docker images, one for each supported grasp planner, that include i) the algorithm software and its dependencies, ii) the benchmark_grasping_ros, iii) the Panda control service server.
+- [docker](./docker): a collection of docker images, one for each supported grasp planner, that include the algorithm software and its dependencies and the benchmark_grasping_ros.

 The wrapped grasp planners available so far are:
 - **Dexnet**: [documentation](https://berkeleyautomation.github.io/dex-net/), [paper](https://arxiv.org/pdf/1703.09312.pdf)